gemini-testing/gemini/doc/programmatic-api.md

 * `reporters` – array of reporter to use.
 Each element can be either string (to use corresponding built-in reporter) or reporter function (to use custom reporter).
+* `grep` - regular expression to filter suites to run.
+By default, all tests will be executed.
+If this option is set, only suites with name matching the pattern will be executed.

 Returns promise, that resolve to a stats object with following keys: